-An exempt position is defined by FLSA in that the job is examined according to its job duties and the salary level, and salary basis.
-An exempt employee is expected to put in the time needed to accomplish the job, even in excess of 40 hours.
-An employee in an exempt position is not eligible for overtime pay and generally not eligible for compensatory time off for time worked in excess of their standard workweeks.
-This includes travel to and from conventions and seminars.
-The Pastor/Parish Director may alter the work schedule during the same pay period on a case-by-case situation for exempt employees who, because of critical project work demands (e.g., mission trips, camps, retreats, liturgical celebrations, etc.), must work extraordinarily longer hours for a short period of time.
-Financial reimbursement will not be paid for unused compensatory time off.
-Parish/School exempt positions could include Director of Religious Education (DRE), principal, teacher, Director of Administrative Services/Business Manager, Liturgist, etc.
+Exempt employees are expected to put in the time needed to accomplish the job, even in excess of 40 hours.

+- An employee in an exempt position is not eligible for overtime pay and generally not eligible for compensatory time off for time worked in excess of their standard workweeks.
+This includes travel to and from conventions and seminars. - The Pastor/Parish Director may alter the work schedule during the same pay period on a case-by-case situation for exempt employees who, because of critical project work demands (e.g., mission trips, camps, retreats, liturgical celebrations, etc.), must work extraordinarily longer hours for a brief period of time. - Financial reimbursement will not be paid for unused compensatory time off.